team-ethernet/contiki/apps/senml-decode/README.md

 API is used through three different functions:
 `init_json_decode(char* msg)`, `read_next_token(struct pair* token)` and `add_new_msg(char* msg)`.

-The SenML message that is to be decoded is written into the jsonparser with `init_json_decode`.
-It then reads the next label value pair with `read_next_token` and places the label and value in the struct given as the argument.
+The SenML message that is to be decoded is written into the JSON parser with `init_json_decode`.
+It then reads the next label-value pair with `read_next_token` and places the label and value in the struct given as the argument.
 With `add_new_msg` it is also possible to add further messages to the already existing one.

 ### Functions
 ```c